 Don’t forget, the designers are the ones with the training, the ones with the marketing experience.
-The designers should be able to know all there is about clients’ needs, to be able to guide clients and produce the most appropriate work.
-You wouldn’t say to your lawyer how he should defend you in a trial, or you wouldn’t tell a mechanic how to do his or her job.
-You look into their history, you hire them, and let them do the job.
+They should be able to know all there is about clients’ needs, to be able to guide clients and produce the most appropriate work.
+You wouldn’t tell your lawyer how to defend you in a trial, or tell a mechanic how to do his or her job.
+You look into their history, you hire them, and let them work.
 That’s what designers’ portfolios are for — giving clients the best opportunity to hire the right person.

-Why shouldn’t I have a contest to get my logo?
+Why shouldn’t I hold a contest to get my logo?

 Why should I pay a professional to do work I might like when I can get lots of submissions from a contest?

 The rights of a design work and concept are spelled in a contract.
 Usually designers give you rights for the logo concept and for the use of final artwork.
-If you take a concept without paying, and give it to someone else who will “do it for free,” it’s copyright infringement.
-Unless otherwise agreed in the contract, you don’t have the right to take someone’s concept, or the files used to create it (unless provided by you) and modify them on your own without compensation.
-If you want to modify the design without the designer’s intervention, you need to have agreement from the designer.
+If you take a concept without paying, and give it to someone else who will “do it for free,” that’s copyright infringement.
+Unless otherwise agreed in the contract, you don’t have the right to take someone’s idea, or the files used to create it (unless provided by you) and modify them on your own without compensating the creator.
+If you want to modify something without the designer’s intervention, you need agreement from the designer.
 You should expect to be charged accordingly because you are using work that needed someone’s time and resources.

 What is a design/logo mill?

-Unfortunately there is a disturbing growing trend affecting the design community where companies using contests as a major part of their business model pit designers against each other, like roosters in a ring, to win bids to have their work (notably, logos and other identity elements) awarded to clients.
-Designers who fall into this unproductive cycle eventually crank out massive strings of poorly conceived, ineffectively executed, and in a growing number of cases, plagiarised work from other professionals in order to win as many posted “contest bids” as possible.
+Unfortunately there is a disturbing trend affecting the design community where companies using contests as their business model pit designers against each other, like roosters in a ring, to win bids for their work to be awarded to clients.
+Designers who fall into this unproductive cycle eventually crank out massive strings of poorly conceived, ineffectively executed, and in a growing number of cases, plagiarised work from other professionals in order to win as many “prizes” as possible.
 The more they crank out, the more chance they have of actually earning any money.

-What they they fail to understand is that those who run these deplorable mills pay designers a comparable pittance to what they themselves earn in their markup, making a very substantial profit in the process.
+What they they don’t understand is that those who run these deplorable mills pay designers a comparable pittance to what they themselves earn with their markup, making a very substantial profit in the process.
 Think of a sweatshop or pyramid scheme where the few benefit over the many.
 In the end, the losers are both the creator and the consumer, who sacrifice quality for the sake of a “bargain.”